jospete/obsidize-rx-console/README.md

 # @obsidize/rx-console

-A logging library that is more configurable than modules like [debug](https://www.npmjs.com/package/debug), without the restrictiveness / platform-locking of modules like [winston](https://www.npmjs.com/package/winston).
+A logging library that is tiny, highly configurable, and platform-agnostic.

+More configurable than modules like [debug](https://www.npmjs.com/package/debug), without the restrictiveness / platform-locking of modules like [winston](https://www.npmjs.com/package/winston).

 #### Highlights

-- Only one dependency (tslib to play nice with typescript projects)
+- Zero dependencies
 - Compatible on anything that runs JavaScript
 - Compact (~3Kb es5 file)